suarasiy/pyeeltube/README.md

 ## Running program
 You can test the program with `python Core.py` and select your port.
 Default port is `localhost:8000`.

+For get better output console-log, please use `windows terminal`.

 ### Other
 Sorry for sphagetti code, I'm new.